-Daily checking your water tank's temperature is essential to ensure that water temperature is always at the ideal temperature for the fish species you are raising.
+Daily checking of your water tank's temperature is essential to ensure that the water temperature is always at the ideal temperature for the fish species you are raising.

 Here are some of the daily maintenance task checklist to ensure the water is circulating properly.

 - Check if the water and air pumps are working well and clean the inlets for possible clogging.